nystudio107/craft-youtubeliveembed/README.md

 YouTube Live Embed allows you to embed a YouTube live stream and/or live chat on your webpage.

-You can also use it to determine whether a stream is currently live, and how many people are currently viewing the live stream.

 Both the live stream and the live stream chat are embedded as responsive `<iframe>` elements, that you can control the aspect ratio of should you so wish.

 ![Screenshot](resources/screenshots/live-stream-example.png)